NAIA Champions of Character

 Numerous Mustang student-athletes have achieved the distinction of Daktronics-NAIA Scholar-Athlete, presented to junior, senior, and graduate student-athletes who maintain a cumulative GPA of 3.50 or higher.
 A total of 43 Morningside student-athletes were recognized as Daktronics-NAIA Scholar-Athletes during the 2014-15 academic year.

-Morningside has produced 50 Academic All-Americans since it made the transition to NAIA athletics in the 2002-03 academic year.
+Morningside has produced over 50 Academic All-Americans since it made the transition to NAIA athletics in the 2002-03 academic year.

 The Mustangs’ Monte Larsen was named the Capital One College Division Men’s Track & Field/Cross Country Academic All-American of the Year in both 2012 and 2013.
 Morningside’s Breanna Mathes was also named the Capital One College Division Women’s Track & Field/Cross Country Academic All-American of the Year in 2013, making Morningside the first school to ever sweep the award for both genders in the same year.